OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 ### Obfuscation Effectiveness

 To determine whether a particular obfuscation scheme is depends on the exact definition of "effective".
 If the purpose of the scheme is to deter casual reverse engineers, a mixture of cost-efficient tricks is sufficient.
-If the purpose is to achieve a level of resilience against advanced analysis methods, the scheme must achieve the following:
+If the purpose is to achieve a level of resilience against advanced analysis performed by skilled reverse engineers, the scheme must achieve the following:

-1. Resilience against human analysis (a.k.a. potency): A sufficient increase in program complexity is achieved so that manual analysis becomes infeasible.
-2. Resilience against automated program analysis: The transformations used are resilient against state-of-the-art de-obfuscation methods.

-In other words, it is necessary to obfuscate the semantics of the program on the execution trace level, using robust transformations that increase program complexity.
+1. Potency: Program complexity must increased by a sufficient amount to significantly impede human/manual analysis.
+Note that there is always a trade off between complexity and size and/or performance.
+2. Resilience against automated program analysis.
+For example, if the type of obfuscation is known to be "vulnerable" to concolic analysis, the scheme must include transformations that cause problems for this type of analysis.

 #### General Criteria